minhbach1605/hello-world/README.md

 # hello-world
-I want to be a cool tech guy!
+I want to be thecool tech guy!